Surrogacy in NY and NJ and How We Can Help

 As your lawyers, we can refer you to professionals who can perform the recommended evaluations and also help you and the surrogate decide whether you are a good match for one another.
 We will also advise you throughout the process to address any issues which arise along the way and to ensure that you understand the legal aspects of your New York or New Jersey surrogacy journey.
 Guidance from a legal professional experienced in surrogacy and assisted reproduction law is necessary in every surrogacy journey, whether you live in New Jersey or New York.

-Even though surrogacy agreements are not legally enforceable in New York, a written document, called a Memorandum of Understanding, is an important tool in determining whether everyone has thought through the surrogacy arrangement and whether the surrogate and intended parents are a good match.
+Although traditional surrogacy agreements are not legally enforceable, a written document, called a Memorandum of Understanding, is an important tool in determining whether everyone has thought through the surrogacy arrangement and whether the surrogate and intended parents are a good match.
 Just a few of the issues addressed in the Memorandum of Understanding include:

 - The surrogate’s reimbursable pregnancy-related expenses